 Kontist #FintechPortraits

-Why did you start Kontist?
+Why did you found Kontist?

 Christopher Plantener, founder of Kontist